YinJC/uk-tex-faq/FAQ-theoremfmt.md

----
-layout: page
-title: Theorem bodies printed in a roman font
+# Theorem bodies printed in a roman font
----

 If you want to take advantage of the powerful `\newtheorem` command without the constraint that the contents of the theorem is in a sloped